3Dgraf64/Klippventurer-extruder/README.md

 Hardware and assembly:
-The hardware and assembly is essentially the same as Voron’s: https://github.com/VoronDesign/Voron-Afterburner/blob/afterburner/Manual/Afterburner.pdf The main differences are the attachment of the legs.
+The hardware and assembly is essentially the same as Voron’s: https://github.com/VoronDesign/Voron-Afterburner/blob/afterburner/Manual/Afterburner.pdf The main differences are the attachment of the legs and an ECAS coupler.